SAP/luigi/blog/2024-07-10-release-notes.md

 The method [getCurrentTheme](https://docs.luigi-project.io/docs/luigi-core-api?section=getcurrenttheme) is now part of the core API so you can now use it in the WebComponent client too.

-#### Fiddle Theming Example

-To see the example in action, open [Luigi Fiddle](https://fiddle.luigi-project.io/) then choose the user icon at the top right and finally select `Settings` from the popover.

 #### Fix Top Nav Children Not Rendered